eclipse-kura/kura/_posts/ref/2022-01-18-wire-graph-service.md

 {}
 ```
 #### PortNameList
 An object that specifies custom names for Wire Component input and output ports.
-The name of properties of this object must be an integer starting from 0, representing the index of the port whose name needs to be assigned.
-If the name of a specific property is not specified, the default port name will be used.
+The properties name for this object must be represented as an integer starting from 0, matching the index of the port whose name needs to be assigned.
+If the property name is not specified, the default port name will be used.
 <br>**Properties**:

 * **_portIndex**: `string`